Types of Cruise Ship Injury Claims

 When you purchase a ticket to go on a cruise, you expect to have a relaxing, fun, and enjoyable time while you are onboard the ship and visiting the ports.
 While many cruise passengers have a wonderful time on their cruise and the associated excursions, there are hundreds of people each year that are not so lucky.
 Although it’s not something that many people like to think about in relation to cruise vacations, accidents happen that can potentially bring your dream vacation to an abrupt and painful end.
 While there are many types of claims that arise from cruise ship injuries, some are more worthy of discussion because of their frequency or severity.
 Today, we’ll review a few of these types of claims and discuss how you can best recover from the responsible party or entity.

 Have you or a loved one suffered some sort of injury while you were on board a cruise ship?
 If so, you may be entitled to compensation for your medical bills, pain, and suffering.
-Don’t wait — contact the Flanagan Personal Injury and Wrongful Death Law Firm at (305) 638-4143 today for a free case evaluation.
+Don’t wait — contact us at (305) 638-4143 today for a free case evaluation.

 Slip/Trip and Fall

 This type of accident can occur anywhere at anytime, and it is the most common injury sustained by cruise ship passengers and crew members.
 Whether someone slips on a wet ship deck or trips on some type of worn or improperly maintained flooring, the resulting injury can be serious.
 Guests and crew members have suffered everything from fractured wrists and sprained knees or ankles to head injuries, bringing an untimely end to their dream vacation or job.
 Determining the extent of the cruise line’s negligence in slip and fall cases requires extensive experience and knowledge, and only a skilled cruish ship law attorney should be trusted with the task.